CUNY-CL/yoyodyne/README.md

 10. Upload the result to PyPI: `twine upload dist/*`

 ## References

+Kann, K. and Schütze, H. 2016.
+[Single-model encoder-decoder with explicit morphological representation for reinflection](https://aclanthology.org/P16-2090/).
+In *Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (Volume 2: Short Papers)*, pages 555-560.

 Ott, M., Edunov, S., Baevski, A., Fan, A., Gross, S., Ng, N., Grangier, D., and Auli, M. 2019. [fairseq: a fast, extensible toolkit for sequence